Tax included and shipping calculated at checkout

 Early Life and Ascension to the Throne

-Henry was born on October 1, 1207, at Winchester Castle, the eldest son of King John and Isabella of Angoulême.
+Henry was born on 1 October 1207, at Winchester Castle, the eldest son of King John and Isabella of Angouleme.
 His early years were marked by political turmoil.
 When King John died in 1216, England was in the midst of a civil war known as the First Barons' War.
 The barons, dissatisfied with John's rule, had invited Prince Louis of France to take the English throne.

 At the age of nine, Henry was crowned king in Gloucester Cathedral.
 His coronation was a hurried affair due to the ongoing war, and he was initially crowned with a simple gold circlet rather than a traditional crown.
 The early years of his reign were dominated by regencies, first under William Marshal, the Earl of Pembroke, and later under Hubert de Burgh.